 Beyond (the City of) La Verne

 Our educational opportunities extend far beyond campus.
-We have online students who complete their bachelor and graduate degrees remotely, and we have 10 other campuses across Southern California, including two located on military installations.
-We also have nontraditional undergraduate students who require flexible weekend and evening classes in our Campus Accelerated Program for Adults (CAPA).
+We have online students who complete their bachelor and graduate degrees remotely, and we have regional campuses across Southern and Central California, including two located on military installations.
 Visit our locations page to learn about all the places Leos learn.